Tara Centeno,Director of Student Activities and Campus Engagement, New College of Florida

-(3) Spend time volunteering (not just you, but your workplace!).
+(3) Spend time volunteering with community partners (not just you, but your workplace too!)

 Opinions expressed in this blog are those of the author(s) and do not necessarily reflect the opinions of NASPA.
 If you agree or disagree with the content of this post, we encourage you to dialogue in the comment section below.
 NASPA reserves the right to remove any blog that is inaccurate or offensive.